-Important Announcement: TLS 1.0 Support to Be Discontinued
+Important Announcement: TLS 1.0 and 1.1 Support to Be Discontinued

 UPDATE 6/10/2016: TLS 1.0 retirement deadlines have changed since this post was first published.
 The PCI Security Standards Council’s deadline requires TLS 1.0 standards be remediated by June 2018.
 We initially targeted this remediation to occur by June 2016, however we are moving the new retirement date to January 2017.
 There is no action you need to take at this time.